bigginlab/ABFE_workflow/docs/source/installation.rst

 .. warning::

   You could try also with `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html>`__ but it could take a while building the environment.
+  We observed that mamba build faster the environment; however, it could also take some time solving the dependencies.
+Please, be patient.
+If some error happens, then use the
+  `environment_pinned.yml <https://github.com/bigginlab/ABFE_workflow/blob/main/environment_pinned.yml>`__ instead.

 .. code-block:: bash